Effect of swimming mode on shielding of odor traces in turbulence: Modeling and methodology

 We consider three different Reynolds numbers for the swimmers $Re_s = u_sD/\nu$, where $u_s$ is the magnitude of the swimming velocity and $D$ is the diameter, as shown in Table~\ref{table:simulation_list}.
 To achieve different swimmer Reynolds numbers, the velocities of the swimmers are adjusted by modifying the fluid velocity boundary condition applied on the bottom wall, with all other parameters held constant.
 The simulations are conducted in the reference frame of the swimmers.
 All simulations are run until at least $T=4 \times 10^5 \tau_\eta$ to reach a statistically steady state before the results are evaluated.

 The list of environments is given in Table~\ref{table:simulation_list}.
 All figures correspond to the base environment (Simulation 1 in Table \ref{table:simulation_list}) unless otherwise mentioned.
 For each of these environments, we conduct three distinct simulations: In the first two, we incorporate the dynamics of the swimmers by accounting for the forcing imposed by the swimmers on the fluid -- pusher-like or puller-like; then we remove this forcing, providing a baseline against which to measure the swimmers' effects.
+In the baseline simulation, the swimmers are retained as passive `ghosts' that do not influence the flow, but emit odor at the same rate as the other two cases.
 The simulation setup is shown in Fig.~\ref{fig:snapshot}, illustrating a typical case of odor dispersion in a channel flow.